Biopharma veteran Gallagher to join venture capital firm NEA

 With the new hire, NEA will employ six women at the level of partner or managing director, but none in the senior position of general partner.
 One of the women is a partner overseeing marketing and investor relations, but not investing itself.

-NEA, known for backing companies such as Workday Inc (WDAY.N), Salesforce.com Inc (CRM.N) and Gilt Groupe, is one of the world's top venture firms, with its latest fund totalling $2.6 billion (1.60 billion pounds).
+NEA, known for backing companies such as Workday Inc , Salesforce.com Inc and Gilt Groupe, is one of the world's top venture firms, with its latest fund totalling $2.6 billion.

 Health science is one area where women venture capitalists appear to be making serious gains, with some of the most accomplished health investors, including Beth Seidenberg of Kleiner Perkins Caufield & Byers and Ann Lamont of Oak Investment Partners.